Yemen: Scores killed and wounded in Saudi airstrike on prison | DW | 21.01.2022

 "Over 100 detainees killed and injured," the International Committee of the Red Cross (ICRC) in Yemen said.
 Doctors Without Borders said separately that the number of wounded alone was "around 200" people.

-"There was a targeting of a detention center in Saada and currently ICRC teams are inspecting the location to verify the numbers of dead and injured," Basheer Omar, spokesperson for the ICRC in Yemen, told AFP.
+"There was a targeting of a detention center in Saada and currently ICRC teams are inspecting the location to verify the numbers of dead and injured," Basheer Omar, spokesperson for the ICRC in Yemen, told the AFP news agency.

 The charity Save the Children said that the total death toll from a series of airstrikes on Friday and Thursday night stood at over 60, including three children.